 This occurs because you are trying to modify files in a directory you do not have access to.
 A way to fix this is to run the script with admin privileges by opening cmd as admin and then running

-auto-py-to-exe one you have cd'ed to the directory you want the output to be in.
+auto-py-to-exe once you have cd'ed to the directory you want the output to be in.

 One reason this could occur is that you have opened cmd and am in System32.
-Make sure you do not accidentally modify files in this directory so make sure you are in a directory where you want to write files to when running
+Make sure you do not accidentally modify files in System32.
+Make sure you are in a directory where you want to write files to when running

 python -m pip uninstall enum34 to stop enum conflicts.
 This is also a fix for the similar issue "Fatal Python error: Py_Initialize: unable to load the file system codec".

 This means a particular module ('x' in this case) was not added to the package.
 I have seen this occur with packages in the pandas library and win32api; as long as you can identify the package (e.g. 'x'), then it is very easy to fix.

 To fix this in the UI, open the advanced tab and find the

 --hidden-import input.
 Simply paste the module name into this input and then repackage.
 If the original error is still appearing, you have done this incorrectly.